 - 16 sheets of chilled fresh or frozen (defrosted) filo pastry (each sheet about 40 x 30cm)

 - 750g caster sugar

 - 1 cinnamon stick

-Once the baklava is cooked remove from the oven and leave to rest for 5 minutes then cut the baklava all the way through to the base of the tray.
-Then ladle the hot syrup over the hot baklava.
-It will take a bit of time to absorb all the syrup keep adding a ladle at a time, until it’s all used up.
+Once the baklava is cooked, remove it from the oven and leave to rest for 5 minutes, then cut the baklava all the way through to the base of the baking tin.
+Gradually ladle the hot syrup over the hot baklava.
+It will take a bit of time for the baklava to absorb all the syrup, so keep adding it a ladleful at a time, until it’s all used up.
 Leave the baklava to cool and rest at room temperature for a minimum of 12 hours or overnight.